You are here

 - Record of performance as attested to by CVs.

 Awardees will directly receive a single payment: $2,500 to the faculty member and $2,500 to the graduate student.
 Students and faculty cannot be party to more than one application.
-Students cannot hold or have previously held a Chancellor's Graduate Research Award -- but they are welcome to apply subsequently.
+Students cannot hold or have previously held a Chancellor's Graduate Research Award -- but they are welcome to apply subsequently to that funding mechanism.

 The graduate student assembles and submits the application.